 If not treated with a gingival graft, gum recession may lead to tooth loss.
 A gum graft can also boost your smile aesthetics.

 To learn more about the periodontal treatments we offer in Berkeley, California, visit Saddler Family Dentistry at 1504 Alcatraz Ave, Berkeley, CA 94703.
-You can also reach us by phone at (510) 653-6424.
+You can also reach Dentist in Berkeley, CA by phone at (510) 653-6424.